JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 then you can skip this step, but do note that the generated content is automatically pushed to this branch from Travis.

+## Documentation Versions

+When documentation is generated it is stored in one of the following folders:

+- `latest` stores the most recent documentation that is committed to the `master` branch.

+- `stable` stores the most recent documentation from a tagged commit.
+Older tagged versions are stored in directories named after their tags.
+These tagged directories are persistent and must be manually removed from the `gh-pages` branch if necessary.

 ---

 **Final Remarks**